October 22, 2017

 If it’s been a few years since you got your home loan, then like Sue you can probably get a better interest rate.
 You can also ask for a brand new 30 year term if it suits the situation.
 The same home loan over 30 years at 4% interest costs $1,050 a month, which is $550 a month less than what Sue was paying.

 Now, if Sue then paid the same $1,600 a month into this loan that she was paying into all her other debts, she will pay the whole loan off in a little over 15 years.
-So refinancing and consolidating your debts can make a significant difference to your life.
+So refinancing and consolidating your debts can make a significant difference in your life.

 It is important to note that debt consolidation can also come with some downsides.
-It can turn a short term debt like a personal loan into a long term debt (your mortgage), and that means paying interest on the balance for a much longer period which could cost you more in the long run.
+It can turn a short term debt like a personal loan into a long term debt (your mortgage), and that means paying interest on the balance for a much longer period, which could cost you more in the long run.
 For debt consolidation to be truly cost effective, you need to commit to making additional repayments to pay off the enlarged loan as quickly as possible.